 I am a medically retired heavy construction carpenter, full-time dad, and husband to the best gift God ever gave this man.
 My wife is fun-loving, mild-mannered, but shy to begin with.
 Once she gets to know someone though, her redneck side comes out and it's non-stop laughter.
 Our daughter is 7, home-schooled, and has DEFINITELY learned our sense of humor... she's using it on us CONSTANTLY.
 She is also our greatest joy.
 We are mostly just quiet and low-key, but we have been known to come boiling out of the rig, one being chased by the others, Nerf guns blazing, laughing like a bunch of crazies.

-We travel with our two cats, Twila (Twy-la) is a slim agile Tortioseshell we call "Ninja-Kitty" for the stunts she pulled as a kitten, and Tipsie is a very young Bengal/Maine Coon cross, and Mittens is a 5 month old feral rescue that we adopted for our daughter.
+We travel with our three cats.
+Twila (Twy-la) is a slim agile Tortioseshell we call "Ninja-Kitty" for the stunts she pulled as a kitten, Tipsie is a young 18 month old Bengal/Maine Coon cross, and Mittens is a 5 month old feral rescue that we adopted for our daughter.
 They are mostly kept strictly in the RV and only let them out when we are way out in the boonies.
 Tipsie HATES dogs, to the point she will stalk them if they are close enough, so we keep her strictly restrained around them.
 Twila simply does not care.
 Mittens is still young enough we keep her on a harness.

 Our only RVing experiance has so far been in the Pacific Northwest, and for the near future we will stay in this area.
 We plan to stay at least one winter in the Columbia River Gorge.
 If we don't have to drive in the ice and wind, we can just sit there and enjoy it.
 Once we have completed some additional upgrades to the RV and toad we will extend out further east, since my wife has never seen the "miles and miles of miles and miles" of the Mid-West plains.
 Our trips to the southern U.S. will wait until the winter months, since we don't really like high heat environments.